BF STYLE GUIDE

 Capital letters should only be used on the first letter of each sentence, on the first letter of each word of a proper noun, official nouns where specified and acronyms where their use is necessary.

-Do not capitalise weapon-specific nouns (foillist, epeeist, sabreur)
+Note: do not capitalise weapon-specific nouns (foillist, epeeist, sabreur)

 The following table is a guide.